 Ah, why is this happening!

-I notice him getting closer to his window.
-Ditching the blinds I quickly drop to the ground.
-I just fell right there, ducking under the window sill.
+I noticed him getting closer to his window and my heart dropped.
+Ditching the blinds, I dropped to the ground, too.
+I just fell right there and ducked under the window sill.
+This was bad!

-I quickly peaked over the sill, to see what he was doing.
-But he wasn't in his room.
-I stood up more.
+After a minute to calm my nerves, I peeked over the sill, to see what he was doing now.
+I glanced around the interior of his room, which was empty.
+He wasn't in his room.
+Confused, I stood up more.

 "Where could he be?"
 I scanned the rest of the windows in the house but I didn't see him anywhere.

 "Where could who be?
 Maggie!"
 I had completely forgotten about Cassie, I winced at my mistake and decided I would worry about it later.